KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 <figcaption>Script handling the output</figcaption>
 </figure>

-Let's try it by running the following command:
+Let’s try it by running the following command:

 ```bash
 # All parameters to default